vatsan1993/java-full-stack-learnings/java projects/notes.md

 @Id - field level annotation. helps to represent a primary key in the class.
 @GeneratedValue - field level annotation. helps to auto generate values.
-@Column -- field level annotation.
+@Column(name="feild name") -- field level annotation.
 Helps to control the name of the column.
-If it is nullable or unique and other constrains. if the Column annotation is not applied, then the field name becomes the column name.
+If it is nullable or unique and other constrains. if the Column annotation is not applied, then the field name becomes the column name. the camelcasing in the name becomes underscores
 @Transient - field level annotation.
 If we dont want to map a field with any of the columns in  the database, then we wil create it as transient. the field will become non-persistent